Frequently Asked Questions

 Is it possible to change the crew members along the way during the event itself?

 Yes but only properly registered participants can substitute for other registered crew members.
-Any event materials (posters, T-shirts, medals, certificates etc.) will only be issued according to the original number of registered participant fees paid for the relevant boat or craft.
+Any event materials (T-shirts, food vouchers, sponsor material etc.) will only be issued according to the original number of registered participant fees paid for the relevant boat or craft.

 Is it possible to leave or withdraw from the event in advance?

 You can withdraw from the event at any time.
 However, food vouchers and sponsor packs will only be provided to participants who check-in at the end of the event to confirm their safe return.